robcowell/4ktool/4kampf.Web/SOINTU_WASM_COMPLETE.md

 ### How It Works

-1. **Song Compilation**:
+1. **Song Compilation (Web Worker)**:
-   - YAML song is parsed and validated
+   - YAML song is sent to Web Worker
+   - Worker calls `compileSong()` in WASM module
-   - Synth is compiled from the patch
+   - Song is parsed, validated, and compiled
-   - Entire song is pre-rendered to an audio buffer
+   - **Entire song is pre-rendered** to an audio buffer (Float32Array, interleaved stereo)
-   - Envelope data is generated from audio amplitude
+   - Envelope data is generated simultaneously (Float32Array, per-instrument per-sample)

-2. **Real-Time Playback**:
+   - Progress is logged: `"DEBUG: Render progress: X%"`
+   - Audio and envelope buffers are transferred to main thread

+2. **Audio Playback (Main Thread)**:
    - `ScriptProcessorNode` requests audio samples
-   - `renderSamples()` extracts samples from pre-rendered buffer
+   - Samples are read from pre-rendered buffer (not synthesized in real-time)
    - Samples are sent to WebAudio API
    - Playback position is tracked

 3. **Envelope Synchronization**:
-   - `getEnvelopeSync()` returns envelope values for current time
+   - Envelope values are read from pre-rendered buffer based on playback position
-   - Values are passed to shaders as uniform arrays
+   - Values are passed to shaders as uniform arrays (`ev[]`)
    - Shaders can react to music in real-time

 ## Limitations

 1. **Pre-Rendered Audio**: The entire song is rendered upfront, which:
-   - Requires memory for full song buffer
+   - Requires memory for full song buffer (can be large for long songs)
    - Limits to songs that fit in memory
    - Doesn't support real-time parameter changes
+   - Compilation takes 10-30 seconds for complex songs

 2. **Envelope Approximation**: Current envelope data is:
    - Derived from audio amplitude (not actual synth envelopes)
    - Simplified per-instrument distribution
    - May not match actual synth envelope outputs
+   - Pre-rendered (not extracted in real-time)

 3. **ScriptProcessorNode**: Uses deprecated API:
    - Consider migrating to `AudioWorkletNode` for better performance
    - Current implementation works but may be removed in future browsers

+4. **Web Worker Communication**:
+   - Audio buffer transfer can be large (several MB for long songs)
+   - Progress messages are forwarded but may be delayed

 ## Future Improvements

-1. **Real-Time Synthesis**: Instead of pre-rendering, synthesize on-demand
+1. **AudioWorklet Migration**: Replace ScriptProcessorNode
+   - Better performance (off main thread)
+   - More reliable timing
+   - Future-proof (ScriptProcessorNode is deprecated)

+2. **Streaming Synthesis**: For very long songs, render in chunks
+   - Would reduce memory usage
+   - Would allow playback to start before full render completes
+   - Would require chunked buffer management

+3. **Real-Time Synthesis Option**: Allow users to choose pre-rendered vs real-time
+   - Real-time would use less memory but may have audio glitches
+   - Would support real-time parameter changes
    - Would require more complex state management
-   - Would support real-time parameter changes
-   - Would reduce memory usage

-2. **True Envelope Extraction**: Extract actual envelope data from synth
+4. **True Envelope Extraction**: Extract actual envelope data from synth
-   - Requires access to synth internal state
+   - Requires access to synth internal state during rendering
    - Would provide accurate envelope values
    - Would match server-side envelope generation

-3. **AudioWorklet Migration**: Replace ScriptProcessorNode
-   - Better performance (off main thread)
-   - More reliable timing
-   - Future-proof

 ## Files Modified/Created

 - **Created**: `sointu/cmd/sointu-wasm/main.go` - WASM entry point with exported functions
+- **Created**: `4kampf.Web/wwwroot/js/sointu-wasm-worker.js` - Web Worker for background compilation
-- **Updated**: `4kampf.Web/wwwroot/js/sointu-wasm-interop.js` - JavaScript interop for exported functions
+- **Updated**: `4kampf.Web/wwwroot/js/sointu-wasm-interop.js` - Main thread interop with Web Worker
+- **Updated**: `4kampf.Web/wwwroot/test-wasm.html` - Comprehensive test page with progress bar
 - **Updated**: `4kampf.Web/build-sointu-wasm.sh` - Build script to use `sointu-wasm`
 - **Updated**: `4kampf.Web/build-sointu-wasm.bat` - Windows build script